prebid/prebid.github.io/prebid-server/pbs-modules/greenbids-real-time-data.md

 - `google-cloud-greenbids-project`: Google Cloud project associated with Greenbids
 - `gcs-bucket-name`: Google Cloud Storage (GCS) bucket used to fetch the artefacts ([ONNX](https://onnx.ai/) model and thresholds `.json`) necessary for prediction
 - `cache-expiration-minutes`: The duration (in minutes) after which cached model and thresholds should be considered expired and refreshed
-- `geo-lite-country-path`: Geolocation capabilities to determine the country from an IP address
+- `geo-lite-country-path`: URL to the geo-ip database
 - `onnx-model-cache-key-prefix`: prefix necessary for getting cached ONNX model
 - `thresholds-cache-key-prefix`: prefix necessary for getting cached throttling thresholds